After-Death Admin

 The number one reason executors are sued is for "premature distribution."

-Example 2: The Eager Heir A daughter asks her brother (the executor) for her $20,000 inheritance immediately to buy a car.
-He gives it to her.
-Three months later, a hidden medical debt for $30,000 emerges.
-If the estate no longer has the funds to pay that debt because the money was distributed, the executor can be held personally liable to pay the creditor out of his own pocket.
+Illustrative Example: The Eager Heir Suppose a beneficiary asks the executor for her share of the inheritance right away to make a large purchase, and the executor distributes it.
+Months later, a previously unknown medical debt surfaces.
+If the estate no longer has the funds to pay that valid debt because the money was already distributed, the executor can be held personally liable for the shortfall.
+This is why executors should settle debts and taxes before distributing anything to heirs.

 Ignoring Digital Legacy